When smart devices pass secrets to the police | DW | 14.06.2019

 The uproar has been swift and predictable, with a liberal use of the German word "Wanze."
 It's nothing more than the German for bug — as in, spying device — but here, with the country's Nazi and Stasi histories, say "Wanze" and all kinds of alarm bells ring.

-It's been reported that Hans-Joachim Grote, home secretary for the state of Schleswig-Holstein, has been one of the driving forces behind a new approaching to digital data in policing.
+It's been reported that Hans-Joachim Grote, home secretary for the state of Schleswig-Holstein, has been one of the driving forces behind a new approach to digital data in policing.

 And when guests come to dinner, will they know that their conversation is being recorded in the kitchen?